colinjlacy/Python-Notes/docs/01_Running_Python/index.md

 * Be aware of prompt changes when working with compound statements
 * Compound statements are terminated with a blank line (so press `return` twice)
 * The prompt runs one statement at a time

+Multi-line statements operate a bit differently when entered into the interactive prompt.
+They require a blank like before they can be executed - that is to say, hitting `return` twice.
+Also keep in mind that the interactive prompt only runs one statement at a time, meaning that you can't sneak a second statement in between `return` keystrokes.